Types of Formulas

 - Concentrated formula: also easy to use.
 Mix one part water with one part concentrate, but you need to boil the water up to four months to eliminate bacteria.
 You need to handle it more and follow the manufacturer’s instructions for the proper nutritional concentration.
 Beyond preparation, there are also guidelines for storage to avoid cross-contamination.

-- Powdered formula: also required more handling and close attention when mixing.
-Powdered formula is not advised for premature babies or those with health problems, such as heart problems for example.
-Milk powder is not sterile.
-It is imperative to follow Health Canada’s recommendations for the preparation and handling of powdered infant formulas to prevent contamination of various bacteria.
+- Powdered formula: also requires more handling and, above all, great care when making the mixture.
+Powdered milk is not recommended for premature babies or those with health problems, such as heart problems, babies with weakened immune systems or those who are underweight, as powdered milk is not sterile (source: Health Canada).
+It is imperative to follow Health Canada’s recommendations on the preparation and handling of powdered infant formula, to prevent contamination with various bacteria.

 How to prepare a bottle of formula?